 At the end of each two-year grant period, PDA created brief systems change case studies describing key strategies, successes, challenges, and lessons learned for each funded health system.

-Overarching findings have been shared through posters at multiple conferences.
+Overarching findings have been shared through posters at multiple conferences and in this paper published in the American Journal of Accountable Care.
 Results from this evaluation can be used by other funders of health systems change strategies, as well as health systems considering implementing systems change initiatives.

 See More Highlights